wp-plugins/wp-gpx-maps/readme.txt

 This plugin has, as input, the GPX file with the track you've made and as output it shows the map of the track and an interactive altitude graph (where available).

-Now on: <a href="https://github.com/devfarm-it/wp-gpx-maps" target="_blank" rel="noopener noreferrer">Github</a>.
-On Github you can contribuite easly with your code.

 Fully configurable:

 - Custom colors
 - Custom icons
 - Multiple language support

 Supported charts:

 - Altitude
 - Speed
 - Heart Rate